hereya/hereya-docs/docs/aws-tuto-basics.md

 In this code snippet, we created a simple express server with `/movies` endpoints.
 You can run `node index.js` to start the server and test the endpoints.

-We will implement the logic for storing and retrieving movies from the mongodb database in the next steps.
+We will implement the logic for storing and retrieving movies from a mongodb database in the next steps.

 ## Add mongodb to your project

 In this step, we will add a mongodb database to our project with a single command.

-Without *hereya*, you would need to set up a mongodb database, configure the connection string, and manage the database.
+Without *hereya*, you would need to set up a mongodb database, configure the connection string, and provide it as an environment variable to your app.

 With *hereya*, you can do all of these steps and more with a single command.

-Let's add the package `hereya/mongo` to our project:
+Let's add the package [hereya/mongo](https://github.com/hereya/mongo) to our project.
+Make sure *Docker* is running on your machine.

 ```bash
 hereya add hereya/mongo